 - Aim 2.
 Define the role of regulatory microRNAs and long noncoding RNAs in oncogenesis.

-In addition to roughly 30,000 protein encoding genes that make up only about 3 percent of the human genome, we now understand that a much larger proportion of our chromosomes express a complex family of noncoding RNAs, including microRNAs (miRNAs) and long noncoding RNAs (lncRNAs).
-Dysregulation of these noncoding RNAs, which regulate many molecular mechanisms, is a more recently identified hallmark of many cancer cells.
-MOO investigators are dedicated to deciphering molecular mechanisms of noncoding RNA dysregulation and their contributions to tumorigenesis, which will lead to identification of novel biomarkers for cancer diagnostics and development of RNA-based therapeutic approaches.
+In addition to approximately 30,000 protein-encoding genes that comprise only about 3% of the human genome, we now understand that a much larger proportion of our genome express a complex family of noncoding RNAs, including microRNAs (miRNAs) and long noncoding RNAs (lncRNAs).
+Dysregulation of these noncoding RNAs, which regulate many molecular mechanisms, is a recently identified hallmark of many cancer cells.
+MOO investigators work to decipher molecular mechanisms of noncoding RNA dysregulation and their contributions to tumorigenesis, which will lead to identification of novel biomarkers for cancer diagnostics and development of RNA-based therapeutic approaches.

 The long-term goal of these aims is to develop rational bases for combining interventions using these targets in a patient-specific, precision medicine manner, and to translate them into novel therapeutic approaches.

 In summary, the MOO program impacts all programs and missions of UFHCC by performing cutting edge basic and translational research to identify and pursue novel therapeutic approaches.
 MOO members are highly collaborative (Inter and intra-programmatic) and train the next generation of cancer researchers.